 These dumbbell circuits are performed in a continuous fashion, with six repetitions of each exercise being performed before moving straight on to the next one.
 After each set, rest for 90-120 seconds and then repeat.
 Look to build up to six sets first and then you can look to increase the weight of the dumbbells.

 There are literally hundreds of different combinations that can be performed using dumbbells.
 It is down to the coach to think about the relevant movement patterns and how to incorporate them.
 Start by thinking of pushing, pulling, squatting, jumping and rotating.
 Then think about using one or two dumbbells at a time, seated, standing, one leg, two legs and so on.
 Changing the exercises each session keeps the athlete interested and means that the body has to adapt to a new stimulus each session.

 Jumping and landing techniques

 Simple jumping and landing techniques can be introduced at this stage - not as lengthy individual sessions, but as part of the warm-up, or as part of the circuits.
-Training females on landing techniques has been shown to help landing mechanics, which in turn assist in preventing knee injuries (Irmischer et al. 2004).
+Training females on landing techniques have been shown to help landing mechanics, which in turn assist in preventing knee injuries (Irmischer et al. 2004).

 Concurrently with body weight and dumbbell exercises, you can start to introduce technical barbell work in order to help the athlete gain a sound technique with low loads through repetition over time.
 This can be done with broom handles or 5, 10 or 20kg bars and should not be fatiguing.
 It can be done as part of the warm-up or cool-down as a sub-maximal portion of the exercise session.